Micro breaks for macro benefits

 - Minimally disruptive.

-Micro breaks were initially designed to break up times when we are not moving much and/or doing the same movement for long periods of 20 minutes or more.
+Micro breaks were initially designed to break up long periods when we are not doing much movement or much variety of movement.

-They are equally important therefore for those at standing desks as they are for those who are seated, inclusive of those seated on ergonomic chairs and swiss balls.
-They are also essential for people on factory lines.
+They are equally important for those at standing desks and on factory lines as they are for those who are seated, inclusive of those using ergonomic chairs and swiss balls.

 In a study of surgeons, it was shown that those who had 20-second active micro breaks every 20 minutes performed tasks seven times better than those who hadn’t.